-With the ignition off, insert the nozzle and insert it fully before turning it on to fill the fuel tank (risk of splashing).
+With the ignition off, insert the nozzle to open the cover A and insert it fully before turning it on to fill the fuel tank (risk of splashing).

 Keep the nozzle in this position throughout the entire filling operation.

 When the pump cuts out automatically at the end of the filling procedure, a maximum of two further filling attempts may be made, as there must be sufficient space in the fuel tank to allow for expansion.